jala886/RedditPageShow/README.md

-This app used MVVC patterns
+This app used MVVC patterns, based on UIKit

 Demo Snapshot: iPhone7 and iPhone12